touchgadget/switch_onehand/README.md

 Base 12         |RSB (joystick button)

 Note #1: Move the hat switch forward/back to move the right joystick forward/back.
-Moving the hat switch in other directions has no effect.
+Moving the hat switch in side to side has no effect.

 ## Hardware